Universal scale-free representations in human visual cortex: Discussion

 Previous work has argued that the level of dimensionality in a brain region is linked to the region's functional specialization, with some functions calling for high dimensionality and others low dimensionality \autocites[e.g.][]{Fusi2016,CaycoGajic2019}.
 In the case of vision, there have been conflicting proposals about the link between dimensionality and visual information processing.
 Some have argued for the importance of dimensionality \emph{reduction} along the visual hierarchy to suppress irrelevant variance and yield robust representations of behaviorally relevant variables \autocite{Ansuini2019,Cohen2020,Lehky2016,Fusi2016}.
 Others have argued for the importance of dimensionality \emph{expansion} to improve linear separability of stimulus classes \autocite{Babadi2014,Elmoznino2024}.
 Our findings show that natural image representations are consistently expressed over a wide range of dimensions in all visual regions examined, suggesting that dimensionality is remarkably stable and neither compresses nor expands as representations are transformed along successive stages of the visual hierarchy.
 This aligns with recent results demonstrating high-dimensional neural codes throughout the cortical hierarchy in mice performing a decision-making task \autocite{Posani2024}.
 However, note that we observed a slight decrease in the slope of the covariance spectra from V1 to V4, suggesting that there may be subtle changes in the covariance structure across these regions.
 Exploring this trend will be the subject of future work.

+We note that this high-dimensional structure is observed when analyzing a rich, large-scale dataset containing neural responses to many thousands of natural images sampling a diverse range of scenes and objects.
+It is unclear to what extent this power-law covariance spectrum in neural responses depends on the diversity of the stimulus set.
+In mouse V1, even fairly simple synthetic stimuli still evoked high-dimensional responses (Figure 3 in \textcite{Stringer2019}).
+Whether a less rich stimulus set would evoke the same power-law spectra in high-level human visual cortex remains an open question.
 Another important question for future work is whether substantial differences in dimensionality may emerge in downstream regions that support higher-level visual cognition.
 Recent theoretical and empirical evidence suggests that complex naturalistic behaviors and their associated cortical activity patterns may be more high-dimensional than previously assumed based on evidence from tightly controlled experimental tasks \autocite{Rigotti2013,Yan2020,Bialek2022,Posani2024}.

 Prior investigations have shown that visual cortex representations are at least partly shared across people and species \autocite{Haxby2011,Kriegeskorte2008} and that hyperalignment is critical for uncovering the common dimensions that underlie these shared representations \autocite{Haxby2011,Haxby2020}.
 Our work pushes this exploration further by showing that the shared representations are scale-free: they are expressed over all dimensions and only limited by the size of the data.
 Thus, despite differences in experience and brain anatomy, the human visual system appears to converge to a common high-dimensional representation of natural images (Figure~\ref{fig:general}, right).